quidame/ansible-role-sshd_config/README.md

 temporary (defaults to 20 seconds).
-As the `sshd_config` is not overwritten **before** reloading the daemon, even if the rollback fails (that is a very bad situation and shouldn't happen), rebooting the host will restore its ssh configuration.
+As the `sshd_config` is not overwritten **before** reloading the daemon, even if the rollback fails (that is a very bad situation and shouldn't happen), rebooting the host will restore its initial ssh configuration.

 The template provided by this role exhaustively supports all options of the server.
-See the `Template Variables` section below.
+See the [Template Variables](#template-variables) section below.

 Requirements
 ------------